 What Happens After the Alert

-You get alerts when leads respond.
+You get alerts when borrowers respond.
 You can see what they said.
 You can lock rates from your phone.
 You can upload docs via iMessage.
 Everything happens in one platform with full history and compliance logging.

 Always On, Always Ready